plainionist/Plainion.DrawVista/README.md

-# Plainion.DrawVista
-Browser of interactive diagrams based on draw.io
+Browser for interactive diagrams based on draw.io